pkiel/notebook/_posts/2023-12-05-RamanPrelimAnalysis.md

 The goal with this analysis is to recreate two calibration curves from these two datasets of DeCarlo’s abiotic aragonite using the Kiel Routine outlined above.
-I will then compare to the two published calibration curves.D17 denotes the published JCP1 and abiogenic spectra from DeCarlo *et al.* (2017) and MD23 denotes the abiogenic spectra from Mantanona & DeCarlo (2023).
+I will then compare to the two published calibration curves.
+D17 denotes the published JCP1 and abiogenic spectra from DeCarlo *et al.* (2017) and MD23 denotes the abiogenic spectra from Mantanona & DeCarlo (2023).

-Unfortunately MD23 did not measure the JCP1 CRM, however, they did measure the same seven abiogenic aragonite grains, which is a more powerful correction than a single CRM.
+Unfortunately MD23 did not measure the JCp-1 CRM, however, they did measure the same seven abiogenic aragonite grains, which is a more powerful correction than a single CRM.
 Here, we will align the MD23 measurements to the D17 measurements with both an OLS regression and an estimation of systematic error assuming the D17 measurements are the “true/standard” measurements (i.e. subtract a constant).

-Systematic error of 0.463, which is quite similar and within the estimate to our JCP1 derived systematic error of 0.494.
+Violin (density plots) in Figure 2 show the spread of measured v1 FWHM of the abiogenic aragonite from the D17 and MD23 datasets.
+There is an average systematic error of error of 0.463, which is quite similar and within the estimate to our JCp-1 derived systematic error of 0.494.
 This gives me great confidence that the measurements on Dr. Prasad’s spectrometer closely approximate the measurements on Dr. DeCarlo’s spectrometer in Hawaii.
 These values both differ, however, from the values measured on